The Range Rover Linley LE. A car that’s held a fascination for me ever since sitting in the original Press Car at Earls Court Motor Fair in 1999.

 So after two years of possible sales, only 6 were ever produced.
 Making it the standalone, rarest Range Rover sold.
 Not until the Range Rover Evoque “VB edition” will there be a challenger for the rarest Range Rover in the UK.

 The Total sales of the Linley included 5 RHD & 1 LHD.
 The LHD was believed to of been sold to a Silicon Valley millionaire, but that can’t be confirmed.
 There was talk that Brad Pitt owned it and gifted it to Jennifer Anniston when they got together as a present.
-This was mentioned by Jennifer in a radio Interview at the time, regarding an all black Range Rover with leather headlining that was unique, that he’d given her as a gift.
+This was mentioned by Jennifer in a radio Interview at the time, regarding a unique, all black Range Rover with leather headlining, that he’d given her as a gift.
 But more recently it sold in the states for around £3000, in a poor state.
-It’s now being restored, luckily in the hands of a real collector with a talent for getting this unique car back to show standards and set to live a comfortable life in the US.
+It’s now being restored, luckily in the hands of a Range Rover collector with a talent for getting this unique car back to show standards and set to live a comfortable life in the US.

-Of the other 5, the original 1999 ‘T’ registered Prototype Press Car which toured the world as a showpiece for a few years went for auction in 2005, with 8000 miles on it.
+So of the other 5, the first made and original 1999 ‘T’ registered Prototype Press Car which toured the world as a showpiece for a few years went for auction in 2005, with 8000 miles on it.
 I’m still searching for a picture I have of this whilst at the auction!
 This, however, was sold out of sale to a main-agent.
-During its short time at the dealer and two large adverts in a nationwide newspaper, the vehicle was targeted and stolen over a weekend.
+During its short time at the dealer and two large adverts in a nationwide newspaper, the vehicle was targeted in a dedicated way, without any mess or fuss and stolen over a weekend.
 It has never been found…

 This came up for sale again for a few months in 2013 in Chesham in fairly good condition, apart from the add-ons.
 This has visually been returned back to standard spec.
 It is the only one registered as being a ‘Linley’ on the logbook too.